|

 that the mission had stronger magic than the Mau Mau had, so they turned and ran.

-British soldiers of distinction, who camped in tents on the lower soccer field
+Fusiliers, British soldiers of distinction, who camped in tents on the lower

-as missionaries, or became preachers or some other fulltime work for the Lord.
+to Africa as missionaries, or became preachers or some other fulltime work for

 and I believe that my prayers that night were a turning point in my life.
 But